Johnx69/Facial-Recognition-Siamese/README.md

-# Facial-Recognition-Siamese
-Facial Recognition App
+# Facial Recognition using Siamese Network